Per Martin-Löf

 Per Erik Rutger Martin-Löf (/lɒf/; /sv/; born 8 May 1942) is a Swedish logician, philosopher, and mathematical statistician.
 He is internationally renowned for his work on the foundations of probability, statistics, mathematical logic, and computer science.
 Since the late 1970s, Martin-Löf's publications have been mainly in logic.
 In philosophical logic, Martin-Löf has wrestled with the philosophy of logical consequence and judgment, partly inspired by the work of Brentano, Frege, and Husserl.
 In mathematical logic, Martin-Löf has been active in developing intuitionistic type theory as a constructive foundation of mathematics; Martin-Löf's work on type theory has influenced computer science.

 Until his retirement in 2009, Per Martin-Löf held a joint chair for Mathematics and Philosophy at Stockholm University.

-His brother Anders Martin-Löf is now emeritus professor of mathematical statistics at Stockholm University; the two brothers have collaborated in research in probability and statistics.
+His brother Anders Martin-Löf was emeritus professor of mathematical statistics at Stockholm University; the two brothers have collaborated in research in probability and statistics.
 The research of Anders and Per Martin-Löf has influenced statistical theory, especially concerning exponential families, the expectation–maximization method for missing data, and model selection.

 Per Martin-Löf received his PhD in 1970 from Stockholm University, under Andrey Kolmogorov.

 Martin-Löf is an enthusiastic bird-watcher; his first scientific publication was on the mortality rates of ringed birds.